 The new stretch of the A7 between Carlisle and Langholm has been built to replace the original winding trunk road which had no overtaking opportunities and a poor accident record.
 The Hydro Downstream Defender® is the first to be constructed on Transport Scotland’s trunk road network.

-Minimising the environmental impact of the scheme was a key consideration for the council and Transport Scotland.
+Keeping the environmental impact of the scheme to a minimum was a key consideration for the council and Transport Scotland.
 A SuDS-compliant drainage solution was one of a range of strict environmental requirements, including measures to facilitate the movement of fish and mammals, preserve habitats and provide sympathetic landscaping.
 As part of the project, the original road is to be de-trunked and part of it converted into a cycle path.